-Ask what decisions participants want to make through the DECISION-MAKING CANVAS
+Ask what decisions participants want to make

 In a research study, many decisions are to be taken at different stages, ranging from the selection of the research topic, the type of data to be collected and how, and what to do with the results, to mention just a few key decisions.
 Often these decisions remain in the hands of researchers who make decisions based on their prior knowledge and experience.
 However, in a citizen science project where the participatory component is at the center of the process, involving citizens in the decision-making process is vitally important.